Look for help by topic

-- The email may claim that you have exceeded your energy consumption limit and need to pay or even that you are eligible to use a discounted energy tariff if you click on the link.
+- The email may claim that you have exceeded your energy usage limit and need to pay or even that you are eligible to use a discounted energy tariff if you click on the link.

 - The email may direct you to click on a link to view your account, pay your bill or download an attachment.

 - If you click on the link, your computer may be infected with malicious software and your identity compromised.